Ashleni/dw_graphics/README.md

 - MDL `shading` Gouraud
 	- Gouraud shading is the default shading method
 	- `shading flat` to specify flat shading or `shading gouraud` to specify gouraud shading.

-### Goal:
-- implement use of external .obj files mesh (triangles)
-- a new shading method

-If time allows it:
-- animation
-- anti-aliasing